 After WW1, the Governing Council of the Cat Fancy (GCCF) declared that only 3rd generation offspring of Persian/British Shorthair crosses could be shown.
 This reduced the breeding stock and the advent of WW II also affected the breed.
 After WW II, the British Shorthair lines were all but lost so breeders crossed with domestic shorthairs, Russian Blues, and Persians among others.
 The British Shorthair has grown in popularity since then and gained championship status in TICA in June 1979.
 While longhair kittens sometimes appeared in litters, it languished in obscurity as a breed.
 Today, the imposing British Longhair is a fitting companion breed to the British Shorthair resembling the Persians and Angoras of the early 1900s, obtaining championship status in TICA effective May 2009.

 These genial British cats are friendly and affectionate, enjoying attention in an undemanding manner.
-The happy-go-lucky males command respect but welcome attention from everyone while the more serious females are true British ladies expecting proper form and etiquette from those whose attentions they accept.
+The happy-go-lucky males command respect but welcome attention from everyone while the more serious females are true British ladies expecting proper form and etiquette from those whose attention they accept.
 These loyal and devoted companions have not lapped cats but want to be where you are, snuggling up beside you on the sofa.
 While not very active cats, they do have their mad moments to chase around acting the clown-like kittens.
-These intelligent cats are quiet and unobtrusive ruling their indoor kingdoms with a calm demeanor.
+These intelligent cats are quiet and unobtrusive, ruling their indoor kingdoms with a calm demeanor.
 They definitely look before they leap and do not engage in high-flying acrobatics.
 They are tolerant of children and dogs but do not like to be carried around, preferring to maintain their dignity with their feet firmly on the floor.
 They are quite content with their own company, quietly amusing themselves in your absence and waiting patiently for your return.